 The Interaction mode allows you to specify how the IDE runs commands for analyzing the Ruby environment.
 For example, you can select whether to execute these commands in a target container (docker-compose exec), create a new environment (docker-compose run), or use the dedicated IDE auxiliary container for this purpose.

-In v2019.3, we’ve introduced machine-learning (ML) completion for Ruby.
+In v2019.3, we’ve introduced ML-assisted completion for Ruby.
 This improves the code completion feature by reordering elements in the completion popup and ranking the more relevant items higher.
-In the image below, you can see the position changes for members exposed by the User model class with the enabled ML-completion: for example, the find_by method was moved up one position compared to the default completion mechanism, while find_by_sql dropped four positions.
+In the image below, you can see the position changes for members exposed by the User model class with the enabled ML-assisted completion: for example, the find_by method was moved up one position compared to the default completion mechanism, while find_by_sql dropped four positions.

-Note that work on this feature is still in progress and we’re constantly working to improve the quality of ML-completion.
+Note that work on this feature is still in progress and we’re constantly working to improve the quality of ML-assisted completion.

 Important bug-fixes and other useful features

 In addition to the features mentioned above, we’ve implemented the following fixes:

 - We fixed an issue that caused attaching to a process to kill it.
 RUBY-22070